cyclus/cyclus.github.com/source/user/tutorial/add_commod_recipe.rst

 | :math:`^{137}`\ Cs  | 55137              | 0.04               |
 +---------------------+--------------------+--------------------+

-Once complete, append these recipes under the commodity section of your input file [#f1]_.
+Once complete, append these recipes under the archetypes section of your input file [#f1]_.

 Let's take a look at the ``fresh_uox`` fuel recipe (note that ``-`` is an illegal character for